[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 the one who made his mark with an (X).
 His surname was recorded with the 'ner'

-group of Kirchners claim the 1748 Adam Kirchner immigrant as their progenitor.
+that another group of Kirchners claim the 1748 Adam Kirchner immigrant who

 Also, we must consider that the person who wrote these names could have